Jaroslav Rudnyckyj: Canadiana

-From 1963 to 1971, Rudnyckyj was a member of the Canadian Royal Commission on Bilingualism and Biculturalism and with others promoted the idea of a multilingual Canada which recognized the importance of regional languages.
-His contribution to the Fourth Book of the Report of the Royal Commission, which dealt with the needs and contributions of "other ethnic groups" to Canadian society, was substantial and directly led to the promulgation of the new policy of "Multiculturalism" by the federal government of Canada, and thereafter, by several provinces as well.
+From 1963 to 1971, Rudnyckyj was a member of the Canadian Royal Commission on Bilingualism and Biculturalism.
+The commission led to the promulgation of the new policy of "Multiculturalism" and the Official Languages Act by the federal government of Canada.

 In 1992, he was made an Officer of the Order of Canada.

 Legacy

-Rudnyckyj's personal bibliography, was published in four parts beginning in 1975; in the last part published in 1995 under the title J.B.
-Rudnyckyj: Repertorium Bibliographicum Addenda 1984–1994, the list reaches a very impressive 2967 titles, although most of these are short pamphlets and newspaper articles.
-Among his numerous students, John Pauls (Sydoruk), Volodymyr Zhyla, Robert Klymasz, Forvyn Bohdan, and Stephen Holutiak-Hallick continued his work in onomastics and other fields.
+Rudnyckyj's bibliography, was published in four parts beginning in 1975; the last part was published in 1995 under the title J.B.
+Rudnyckyj: Repertorium Bibliographicum Addenda 1984–1994.